JakeTapper/Prim-Engine/README.md

 - A physics engine to handle collisions and the like
 - Lua and Python GameScripts to allow for a more flexible game design and easier scripting
 - Lighting system
+  - This is sort of implimented with one point light that is set up at init.
+I plan to add full lighting at some point soon
 - HUD
 - Menus
 - Possibly a model creation software that allows the user to create very basic 3D objects